telefonicaid/iotagent-json/README.md

 { "PING": "1234567890" }
 ```

+### Value conversion
+The IoTA performs some ad-hoc conversion for specific types of values, in order to minimize the parsing logic in the
+device.
+This section lists those conversions.

+#### Timestamp compression
+Any attribute coming to the IoTA with the "timeInstant" name will be expected to be a timestamp in ISO8601 complete basic
+calendar representation (e.g.: 20071103T131805).
+The IoT Agent will automatically transform this values to the extended
+representation (e.g.: +002007-11-03T13:18:05) for any interaction with the Context Broker (updates and queries).

+### Thinking Things plugin
+This IoT Agent retains some features from the Thinking Things Protocol IoT Agent to ease the transition from one protocol
+to the other.
+This features are built in a plugin, that can be activated using the `mqtt.thinkingThingsPlugin` flag.
+When the plugin is activated, the following rules apply to all the incoming MQTT-JSON requests:
+* If an attribute named P1 is found, its content will be parsed as a Phone Cell position, as described [here](https://github.com/telefonicaid/iotagent-thinking-things#p1).
+* If an attribute named C1 is found, its content will be parsed as if they would be a P1 attribute, but with all its
+fields codified in hexadecimal with a fixed 4 character length, without comma separation.
+* If an attribute named B is found, its content will be parsed as if they would be Battery information as described
+[here](https://github.com/telefonicaid/iotagent-thinking-things#b).
+This implementation admits also an extended version
+of this attribute, adding the "batteryType" and "percentage" fields to the entity.

 ## <a name="client"/> Command Line Client
 The JSON IoT Agent comes with a client that can be used to test its features, simulating a device.
 The client can be